Skip to content

 Automatic Packaging of Symbol Files

-cloudcare-react-native-mobile-cli is a script tool that helps configure automatic acquisition of React Native and Native sourcemaps during release builds, packaging them into zip files.
+cloudcare-react-native-mobile-cli is a script tool that helps configure automatic acquisition of React Native and Native sourcemaps during release builds and packages them into zip files.

 "devDependencies": {